strimzi/proposals/090-support-dns-config.md

 ## Affected/not affected projects

 Affected:
-- io.strimzi.api for the PodTemplate.
+- `api` module in the operator project
-- io.strimzi.cluster-operator for resources that utilize PodTemplate: kafka, kafkabridge, kafkaconnect, kafkamirrormaker2, kafkanodepool.
+- `cluster-operator` module in the operator project

 ## Compatibility